Roger Chapman: Chapman-Whitney and Streetwalkers band

 Chapman formed Chapman-Whitney with Whitney at the end of 1973.
 They signed to the Vertigo label and recorded the album Chapman Whitney Streetwalkers (1974) with a line-up including other members of Family and King Crimson, as well as future Iron Maiden member Nicko McBrain.

 Chapman-Whitney morphed their band into Streetwalkers, a polished album-oriented rock band who played white soul, taking a different direction to Family.
-The band released Downtown Flyers (1975) and then recorded the groove heavy album Red Card (1976), which was released in the U.K in 1976 and remains a much respected album by music fans and the music press.
+The band released Downtown Flyers (1975) and then recorded the groove-heavy album Red Card (1976), which was released in the U.K in 1976, the album remaining much-respected by music fans and the music press.
 Two more albums followed before the band broke up in 1977, ending eleven years of the Whitney-Chapman musical partnership.

 Solo

 In 1979 Chapman began a solo career and recorded his first solo album Chappo.
 His backing band became known as 'The Shortlist' and he toured Europe extensively.
 Mike Oldfield's song "Shadow on the Wall" from the album Crises (1983) featured Chapman on vocals and became a hit.
 He appeared as a guest artist on the second Box of Frogs album, Strange Land (1986), singing lead vocals on two songs.
 Chapman went on to record Walking the Cat (1989) and Hybrid and Low Down (1990).

 During the next years eleven more studio and live recordings were released.
 His album Hide Go Seek was produced by former Family bassist Jim Cregan and released in May 2009.
 He appeared at the Rhythm Festival on Saturday 21 August 2010 with his performance billed as 'The farewell performance from Roger Chapman & The Shortlist'.